mister025e/TP_PHP_CV/README.md

 8. Access the website at http://127.0.0.1:

+9. To manipulate database access to Adminer with http://127.0.0.1:8080 and authenticate :
+    - Server : db
+    - User : root
+    - Password : root
+    - Database : cv_db

 ## Usage

 - Registration: New users can register by clicking on the "Register" button on the home page.